Kurozora/kurozora-app/Pods/NotificationBannerSwift/README.md

 github "Daltron/NotificationBanner" "master"
 ```

-Then add `NotificationBanner.framework` and the dependencies `SnapKit.framework` and `MarqueeLabelSwift.framework` in your project.
+Then add `NotificationBanner.framework` and the dependencies `SnapKit.framework` and `MarqueeLabel.framework` in your project.

 ## Usage